taiwotman/flasklogin_neo4j/README.md

 ### Basic assumptions
 1. Prior knowledge of  Neo4j  cypher queries and graph database.

-2. The database is stored in the Neo4j import directory.
+2. The Neo4j server is started and the database is stored in the Neo4j import directory.

 3. For test purpose, a dashboard for Patient Sentiment Analtytics Dashboard is provided  without the data.
 You will need to modify the source code to fit your usecase.